 Dr. Durham joined the Cal Poly Finance faculty in 2014.
 He received his PhD from the University of North Carolina.
-Dr. Durham has also done extensive private sector work involving modeling, forecasting and data analytics while senior economist at Quantos Analytics, LLC.
+Dr. Durham has also done extensive private sector work involving modeling, forecasting and data analytics as a senior economist at Quantos Analytics, LLC.

 • Econometrics, Financial Econometrics, Bayesian Econometrics, Sequential Monte Carlo, Asset Pricing, Option Pricing